National Park (band): History

 The band was formed by former Telstar Ponies member John Hogarty and Scott Walker.
 In August 1997, the band played their first gig.
 Simon Shaw and Michael McGaughrin of the band V-Twin joined Hogarty and Walker, and played the bass and drums, respectively.

 National Park's first single, "Great Western", was a 10" released on Earworm records; a ten-minute-long improvisation.
 It was recorded on a tape deck at an early rehearsal session.
 Despite the length of the track it was playlisted on Xfm London.
 Hogarty was also part of the Phantom Engineer project with David Keenan and Bill Wells.
-Collaborations with Future Pilot A.K.A. then followed, and were released on Beggars Banquet Records and also on Earworm records.
+Collaborations with Future Pilot A.K.A. then followed on two tracks.
 The band also played live with many of their favourite bands, including Belle and Sebastian at the Shepherd's Bush Empire.

-Scott Walker left the band in 1999, and was replaced briefly by Alasdair Roberts (of Appendix Out) and later by Gerard Love of Teenage Fanclub.
-Walker did return briefly to record "No More Rides" for the compilation You Don't Need Darkness to Do What You Think is Right, which was released by Geographic Music, a subsidiary of Domino Recording Company during 2001-2002.
+Scott Walker left the band in late 1998, and was replaced briefly by Alasdair Roberts (of Appendix Out) and later by Gerard Love of Teenage Fanclub.
+Walker did briefly return to play one of the guitars on the You Don't Need Darkness to Do What You Think is Right compilation version of "No More Rides", which was released by Geographic Music, a subsidiary of Domino Recording Company during 2001-2002.
+Through the 2000s, the band continued as a trio with Hogarty and Shaw being the constants.

 In 2003, the band released a lathe-cut 7" single, "Background Frequencies", on an Australian label.
 In 2005 National Park released "The Only Stars" in Japan, which featured contributions by Bill Wells (piano), Sarah Martin (flute) and Mick Cooke (horn) of Belle and Sebastian.
 The song was released in the UK on 7” in 2006, backed by “La Solara”.

-In 2024, Scott Walker rejoined the band.
-The band supported Gerard Love, ex-Teenage Fanclub, on a couple of dates.
+After more than a decade, the band returned to playing live in 2024 supporting Gerard Love, ex-Teenage Fanclub, on a couple of dates.

+In 2025, the band lineup settled with Hogarty and Shaw being joined by Finlay Macdonald (guitar) and Jennifer Hamilton (drums and backing vocals).
+They released the Solo Demos EP in 2025 on Greatest Hiss.

+In 2026, they finally released their first album, 'outside', made up of home recordings from 1997-2026.